gromacs/gromacs/docs/doxygen/lib/simd.md

 operating on these variables have suffix `_fi`, like `gmx_simd_add_fi()`.
 This will also be the widest integer data type if you want to do pure integer SIMD operations, but that will not be supported on all platforms.
+If the architecture does not support any SIMD integer type at all, this might be defined as the floating-point type, without support for any integer operations apart from load/store.
 </dd>
 <dt>`gmx_simd_dint32_t`</dt>
 <dd>